Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

     Each `Tizen.Location.Locator` is an independent service.
 Multiple instances can be created in the same application to provide different services, such as GPS and WPS.
 Events are set for a given instance and are called only if the service is started for their `Tizen.Location.Locator` instance.

 2. Start the location service using the `Start()` method.
 This call is asynchronous and only initiates the process of starting the location service.
 Once the service is started, registered event handlers are invoked when their corresponding events take place.
-To know when the service becomes enabled, use the `ServiceStateChanged` event of the `Tizen.Location.Locator` class.
+To know when the service becomes enabled, use the `ServiceStateChanged` event of the `Tizen.Location.Locator` class:

     ```csharp
     locator.Start();
     ```

 3. Using the location service consumes power, so if the service is not used, stop updating the location using the `Stop()` method.
-Call the `Start()` method again if updated position information is needed.
+Call the `Start()` method again if updated position information is needed:

     ```csharp
     locator.Stop();
     ```

-4. At the end of the application life-cycle, destroy all used resources, such as the `Tizen.Location.Locator` instance:
+4. At the end of the application lifecycle, destroy all used resources, such as the `Tizen.Location.Locator` instance:

     ```csharp
     locator.Dispose();